suffolklibraries/sljekyll/parents-carers-and-children/parenting-advice-books-to-help-with-raising-a-family/_posts/2018-06-05-ya-wellbeing-resilience.md

 breadcrumb: childrens-ya-books
 ---

-To reserve any of the following books for young adults dealing with mental health to [your local library](/libraries/), click on the links to reserve them from our online catalogue, visit any of our libraries, or contact us on [01473 351249](tel:01473351249) or **help@suffolklibraries.co.uk**
+To reserve any of the following books for young adults dealing with wellbeing and resilience to [your local library](/libraries/), click on the links to reserve them from our online catalogue, visit any of our libraries, or contact us on [01473 351249](tel:01473351249) or **help@suffolklibraries.co.uk**

 You can [sign up for a library card online](/help/joining-the-library/) for free.
 You can sign your child up for a library card at any age.